hiddenbraintechnologies-sys/My-Zymo/replit.md

 *   **Vibrant Dashboard:** A personalized, celebration-themed dashboard with gradient designs, quick action cards, rotating event card gradients, and festive empty states.
 *   **Event Management:** Event creators can edit and delete their events, with backend authorization ensuring security.
 *   **Event Member Export:** Creators can download complete member details as JSON files for their events.
-*   **Chat System:** Real-time WebSocket-based chat with emoji support and message persistence.
+*   **Chat System:** Real-time WebSocket-based chat with emoji support and message persistence, always visible on the dashboard with warm celebration-themed styling.
-*   **AI Guide:** Provides application walkthroughs and feature suggestions in the navbar.
+*   **AI Guide:** Provides application walkthroughs and feature suggestions in the navbar via popover interface (floating guide component removed per user preference).
 *   **Smart Authentication Flow:** Redirects new users to profile completion and existing users to the dashboard.
 *   **Profile Management:** Comprehensive profile page with basic, educational, and professional fields.
 *   **Admin Dashboard:** Full-featured panel with role-based access control (super_admin, admin, master_user, user) for managing users, events, and vendors.